World taxation system: Financial transaction taxes

 Discussion of a global financial transaction tax (FTT) increased in the 2000s, especially after the late-2000s recession, and especially in Europe.
 In 2010, a coalition of 50 charities and other NGOs began advocating for what they labelled a Robin Hood tax, which would tax transactions of stocks, bonds and other financial securities.

-In 2011, the European Union (EU) proposed an EU-wide FTT, however, could not be reached among all EU countries.
+In 2011, the European Union (EU) proposed an EU-wide FTT; consensus, however, could not be reached among all EU countries.
 In 2013, 11 countries in the EU's Eurozone established the European Union financial transaction tax, estimated to generate €35 billion per year.

 In 2012, a group of UN experts recommended that the United Nations adopt a FTT, estimating that the tax could bring $48-$250 billion in revenue, to be channelled to "fighting poverty, reversing growing inequality, and compensating those whose lives have been devastated by the enduring global economic crisis".

 In the UK, bank taxes have been proposed as another means of worldwide taxation, as have been sales taxes.
 Proposals to combat the ongoing recession included the Financial stability contribution (FSC) and Financial Activities Tax (FAT).
 On August 30, 2009, British Financial Services Authority chairman Lord Adair Turner said it was "ridiculous" to think he would propose a new tax on London and not the rest of the world.
 However, in May, and June 2010, the government of Canada expressed opposition to the bank tax becoming "global" in nature.